devjeetr/gazel/README.md

 ### Installation

 #### Requirements
-pytrace requires python 3.8.5
+gazel requires python 3.8.5
 #### Installation
-You can install pytrace using
+You can install gazel using
 ```
-pip install pytrace
+pip install gazel
 ```

-pyTrace comes with a command line interface as well as a python library.
+gazel comes with a command line interface as well as a python library.

 To use either version, you need 3 things:
 * itrace core file output